By Craig Neil. This post includes affiliate links.

 3: As nice as Traigh Eais and Traigh Mhor are, there’s a much quieter and wider bay on the northern edge of Barra at Eoligarry.
 This bay is quite shallow and the sand is almost pure white which makes the water a beautiful turquoise colour on a sunny day.

-The interior of Barra, meanwhile, is hilly and desolate so it’s a good place for seasoned hillwalkers, with the highest point on Heaval being the star of the show.
-It’s a wee bit of a trek getting up there but the views are more than worth it.
+The interior of Barra, meanwhile, is hilly and desolate, so it’s a good place for seasoned hillwalkers, with the highest point on Heaval being the star of the show.
+It’s a little bit of a trek getting up there, but the views are more than worth it.

 Plus, Castlebay is the departure point for cruises to the wildlife havens of Pabbay, Sandray and Mingulay which are essential tours if you’re planning on spending a few days on Barra.

-The castle dates from the 1400s and is quite an impressive feat of engineering for its time as it was built on a rock outcrop which is only accessible by boat.
+There are a few notable attractions in the village as well, but Kisimul Castle, a sizable fortress under Historic Environment Scotland’s management, has to be the most impressive.
+The castle dates from the 1400s and is quite an impressive feat of engineering for its time, as it was built on a rock outcrop that is only accessible by boat.

 Once at the summit, intrepid hill walkers can enjoy stunning views across Barra to Castlebay and Vatersay before snapping a selfie in front of a statue of Our Lady of the Sea which was erected in the ’50s but looks much older due to its weather-battered location.